Antonio-JP/dd_functions/docs/source/misc.rst

 Miscellaneous package (misc)
 =============================

-Package "misc" for Sage which provide several useful packages and utilities for the main package :mod:`ajpastor.dd_functions`.
+Package ``misc`` for Sage which provide several useful packages and utilities for the main package :mod:`ajpastor.dd_functions`.

 Files in the package